 The Georg von Holtzbrinck School of Business Journalism in Düsseldorf is an institution of the Handelsblatt Media Group.
 It has been considered the leading education and training institution for business journalists in Germany for more than 30 years.
 The trainees are trained up to work on the Handelsblatt Media Group’s quality business publications, such as the daily paper Handelsblatt and the weekly magazine WirtschaftsWoche.
 It also offers ongoing training for editors for them to maintain the high standards of reputable and high-quality business journalism.
 Many of the school’s graduates now have leading positions within German and international media companies.

-BIRKENSTOCK is a global footwear brand that stands for quality, function, and all-round well-being.
+BIRKENSTOCK is a global lifestyle brand with a heritage in iconic footwear, rooted in the creation of the BIRKENSTOCK footbed that can be traced as far as 1774.
+The notion of quality and function guides the brand in all its actions and across categories.
+The concept of all-round wellbeing is developed into footwear, sleeping systems and Natural Cosmetics, increasingly translating the lifestyle vision of the brand heritage.
 With more than 4,300 employees worldwide, this traditional, sixth-generation family-run business is also one of the German footwear industry’s biggest employers.
-The company’s historic roots can be traced as far back as 1774.
 BIRKENSTOCK was already using the term “footbed” in the 1910s, giving it the meaning which is commonly understood by consumers all over the world to this day – as a synonym for outstanding comfort when walking and standing.
 By the early 1970s, BIRKENSTOCK had become a global player.
 Manufactured in Germany, the sandals are now sold in more than 100 countries on all continents.
-BIRKENSTOCK also has a growing range of enclosed shoes, children’s shoes, and occupational footwear, as well as specialist products for orthopedic retailers, socks, bags, and belts.
+BIRKENSTOCK also has a growing range of closed shoes, children’s shoes, and occupational footwear, as well as specialist products for orthopedic retailers, socks, bags, and belts.
 In 2017, BIRKENSTOCK added sleep systems and natural cosmetics (BIRKENSTOCK NATURAL SKIN CARE) to its portfolio of products.
 The company is headquartered in Neustadt (Wied).
 BIRKENSTOCK has 13 sites in Germany, in the states of North Rhine-Westphalia, Rhineland-Palatinate, Hesse, Bavaria, and Saxony.
 The long-standing family-owned enterprise also operates its own sales offices in the United States and Canada as well as in Brazil, China, Hong Kong, Japan, Denmark, Spain, the United Kingdom and Dubai.